Wisconsin Court Records

 Madison, WI 53708–8916

-The Wisconsin Vital Records Office maintains divorce records going back to October 1907.
-These records are also available through the Register of Deeds offices in various counties of the state, while records of divorce court proceedings are available in the office of the clerk of courts in the court where the decree was issued.
+The Wisconsin Vital Records Office maintains divorce records dating back to October 1907.
+These records are also available through the Register of Deeds offices in various counties of the state.
+In contrast, records of divorce court proceedings are available in the office of the clerk of courts in the court where the decree was issued.

 Wisconsin Vital Records Office